-Take another look @ the origins of superhero 'Cyborg', aka 'Victor Stone' (Ray Fisher) in director Zack Snyder's "Man Of Steel" follow-up "Batman v Superman: Dawn of Justice", as well as developing "Justice League" and standalone "Cyborg" features:
+Take another look @ the origins of DC Comics' superhero 'Cyborg', aka 'Victor Stone' played by actor Ray Fisher in director Zack Snyder's "Man Of Steel" sequel, "Batman v Superman: Dawn of Justice", two upcoming "Justice League" features and a standalone "Cyborg" film:

 'Cyborg' was created by writer Marv Wolfman and illustrator George Pérez, debuting as a 'special insert' in "DC Comics Presents" #26 (October 1980).
 In 2011, Cyborg was established as a founding member of the "Justice League".

 In the comic book origin story, Victor is the son of scientists 'Silas' and 'Elinore Stone', who use the young man as a test subject for 'intelligence enhancement' projects.

 As the treatments begin to take effect, Victor's IQ grows to genius-levels, but he resents further treatment, striking up a friendship with 'Ron Evers', a young rebel who leads him into trouble with the law.

 When Victor visits his parents @ 'S.T.A.R.
 Labs', an experiment in dimensional travel goes awry when a gelatinous monster crosses through a portal, killing his mother Elinore.
 The creature then turns on Victor and severely mutilates him before Silas forces the creature back to its dimension.